PreciousChicken/blog/content/posts/tiddlywiki5-raspberry-pi-guide.md

 ### 2a.
 Mapping a drive

+*Edit 29 Jun 21: Since writing the below I am having some problem with the mapping - i3 is failing to mount the drive on start.
+I will post a correction when I have some time to test further.*

 So that we have the tiddlers accessible on our local machine, the *wiki* directory on the Pi needs to be mounted.
 This is done in a number of steps (all from the local machine).

 First created the mountpoint (e.g. where on your local system you want the tiddlers to appear):